tomasellis/poh-challenge-bot/HOW_IT_WORKS.md

 }
 ```

-Now we have all the pieces to make the tweet with [this](`https://github.com/FeedHive/twitter-api-client`)
+Now we have all the pieces to make the tweet, and for that we're using [this](https://github.com/FeedHive/twitter-api-client)
 library.